ABOUT THE ZINE

 Location: A Mountain

-Join Sonoran Desert Weedwackers to help remove buffelgrass in Tucson Mountain Park!
-Volunteers should be comfortable with strenuous work including hiking up hills and working off trail on rocky terrain.
-Snacks and drinks provided when we've finished.
+Join Sonoran Desert Weedwackers to remove buffelgrass!
+Volunteers should be comfortable with strenuous work, hiking up hills and working off trail on rocky terrain.
+Snacks + drinks provided.

 Pima County